syncfusion/asp.net-core-docs/aspnet-core/installation-and-upgrade/System-Requirements.md

 * Processor: x86 or x64
 * RAM : 512 MB (minimum), 1 GB (recommended)
-* Hard disk: up to 2 GB of available space may be required.
-However, 300 MB free space is required in boot drive even if you are installing in other drive.
+* Hard disc: up to 3 GB of free space may be required

 ### Development Environment